 Something I learned pretty soon after I graduated college is that money always comes.
 No condition is permanent, and especially around Nigerians, sooner or later, your fortune will change, and whence you were once broke, you’ll be flush with cash again.
 That being said, my experiences since turning 18 have impressed upon me the importance of having money, and these days I’m actively trying to save and have money in reserve for once, instead of spending every penny I have like I used to.

-Being financially stable is extremely important to me.
+I suppose what I am trying to say is that being financially stable is extremely important to me.
 I’ve lived through having a lot of money, and I’ve lived through having to make five dollars last an entire month.